Dmitriy-Yusk/SD_Solutions_Test_Calc/README.md

 Functional Requirements
 1. Core Operations: The calculator must support addition (+), subtraction (=), division (4), and multiplication [*).
-2. Client-side Input Format It tzkes en operator and Two operands as inputs.
+2. Client-side Input Format: It takes an operator and two operands as inputs.

 94 + 58 = 152